jeremymiller00/Jeremy-Miller/README.md

 Here's my [resume](Jeremy_Miller_Resume.pdf).
 Here's some of my [writing](posts/toc.md).

-## Project Currently in Production / Completed
+## Projects Currently in Production / Completed
+### Auto-Assign Research Categories to Grant Documents (Product Manager)
+* Worked with stakeholders to scope project and define success metrics.
+* Partnered with Data Scientist to size and schedule deliverables.
+* Coordinated with both parties to ensure a successful outcome was delivered.
+* Impact: Must-have feature for go-live of new product, enabling new sales.

 ### Gradient Boosted Tree Model for Scholarly Reference Matching
 * Given a reference from a scholarly journal article, match it to its source in a database.
 * XGBoost model with Bayesian hyperparameter optimization.